itsSysTime/MCSBtool/README.md

 ```PowerShell
 C:\Users\JohnDoe\MCSBtool> .\mcsb.ps1 -BIOS "UEFI" -ISOImage "C:\Users\JohnDoe\images\Windows11.iso" -DrvPath "C:\Users\JohnDoe\MyDrivers\" -USBPath "F:\"
 ```
+# Manual steps you can execute to perform a similar effect
+In order is where you perform these steps.
+However, this process assumes you have acknowledged:
+- Size of Install.WIM file inside of a mounted ISO file before copying files, FAT32 is recommended if the file is below ~3.7 GiB
+- Size of your drive (CD/DVD/USB, USBs are recommended for modern installations, while DVDs are recommended for legacy versions.
+Vista works on USB installs, but below may require a DVD.
+CDs cannot hold a modern or pre-modern installation.
+Floppy support is unknown.)
+- Version of OS to install.
+The process assumes you acknowledge what you need to install the OS.
+Check online for more information!
+- ISO or optical disc image file.
+The process assumes you have this to proceed.

+Now, you can proceed with the steps in the specified order:
+1. Mount your image file
+2. Copy the files inside the newly mounted virtual drive to your USB/CD/DVD drive.
+3. Make sure your information is correct.
+The disk scheme and firmware are also detailed for more legacy OSes.
+GPT and legacy BIOS are not natively compatible, as well as MBR and UEFI.
+4. Finally, set boot information such as boot entries, boot code (for Windows), and other vital information based on your operating system and system type.

 # Extended file system support on UEFI systems
 Extended UEFI support is a major change that has been added in the commit _[7f13f7](https://github.com/poireguy/MCSBtool/commit/7f13f703a8c1625ab0a861c866b59e62f46ba2ed)_.